katzenpost/katzenpost/handbook/nonvoting_pki.rst

   delay in milliseconds.

-* ``SendLambda`` is the inverse of the mean of the exponential distribution that clients will sample to determine send timing.
+* ``SendLambda`` is the inverse of the mean of the exponential distribution that clients will sample to determine intervals for sending forward and loop messages.

-* ``SendShift`` is the shift applied to the client send timing samples in milliseconds.
+* ``SendMaxInterval`` is the maximum send interval in milliseconds.

+* ``MixLoopLambda`` is the inverse of the mean of the exponential distribution that mixes will sample to determine the intervals for sending decoy loops.

-* ``SendMaxInterval`` is the maximum send interval in milliseconds, enforced prior to (excluding) SendShift.
+* ``MixLoopMaxInterval`` is the maximum send interval in milliseconds.

 Mixes section